-Civility - respect toward others, fairness, caring for self, team and opponents
+Civility - respect toward others, fairness, caring for self, team and opponents succeed when we continually STRIVE to WIN.
+Winning is not everything, but making the effort to win is!" - Vince Lombardi

-Citizenship - loyalty, commitment, teamwork, role modeling

-(NYS Framework for Athletics)
+Citizenship - loyalty, commitment, teamwork, role modeling (NYS Educational Framework for Athletics)

 An athletic contest is only a game, not a matter of life or death for a player, coach, school, official, fan or community.
-"We do not always win, but we succeed when we continually STRIVE to WIN.
-Winning is not everything, but making the effort to win is!" - Vince Lombardi
+"We do not always win, but we